arhaanjafrii/Slingshot20240.com/README.md

-half of this isnt chatgpt trust
+half of this code isnt chatgpt trust